Come and meet the staff at our school!

-Non-core Leadership Team (history, geography, science, RE, MFL)
+Non-core Leadership Team (history, geography, science and RE)

 Mrs Kudyk, Miss Dike, Mrs Cater, Miss Hales, Mrs Smith and Mrs Slater

-Creative Arts Leadership Team (DT, ART, PE, Music)
+Creative Arts Leadership Team (DT, ART, PE, Music and MfL)

 Miss Kilby, Mrs Smith, Mrs Knights, Mr Holmes, Miss Ferguson, Mrs Grimes and Mrs Player